International reactions to the Rohingya genocide: Bangladesh

 Since 25 August 2017, Bangladesh has received at least 655,500 refugees.
 As of 11 January 2018, 971,627 refugees were registered in Bangladesh.
 The Parliament of Bangladesh adopted a unanimous resolution urging the international community to pressure Myanmar to provide citizenship and safe return for the Rohingya.
-The President of Bangladesh Abdul Hamid suggested that a United Nations-administered humanitarian corridor be established in Myanmar for the Rohingya.
+The President of Bangladesh Mohammad Abdul Hamid suggested that a United Nations-administered humanitarian corridor be established in Myanmar for the Rohingya.

 Prime Minister Sheikh Hasina said, "They (Myanmar) should stop the violence.
 The Myanmar government should have handled this situation patiently and not allowed the army to attack the common people.
 What are the crimes of the women, children, the innocent people?
 They are not responsible".
 Bangladesh Prime Minister Sheikh Hasina accused Myanmar of trying to "provoke a war with her country".
 She has offered to help the Burmese military, the Tatmadaw, quash the Arakan Rohingya Salvation Army (ARSA).

 Foreign Minister Abul Hassan Mahmud Ali said that Myanmar's actions were being described as genocide.
 National Human Rights Commission of Bangladesh chairman Kazi Reazul Hoque alluded to the prospect of international prosecution of Myanmar forces: "The way the genocide has been carried out in Myanmar, the way the people were killed in arson attacks, we are thinking about pressing for a trial against Myanmar, and against the Myanmar army at an international tribunal".
 The Bangladeshi foreign ministry summoned the Myanmar envoy several times since the crisis began, protesting the refugee influx and alleged intrusions by Myanmar aircraft into Bangladeshi airspace.
 Major General Abul Hussain, a border force commander, promised a "befitting reply" to any "untoward situation" on the Bangladesh-Myanmar border.